www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/done/2025-03-01-t60-establish-a-symbiosis-strategy.md

 # Establish a symbiosis strategy.
 * Issue number: [\#60](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/60)
+# Task Description
+Clean up and update documents and strategy regarding public, so the current direction is more clear.
 # Tasks
 * [x] Let the front menu lead the user to interesting things more clearly.
     * [x] Make the global changelog more generally usable. -> This new system is called notification queue.